jtmoon79/goto_http_redirect_server/README.md

                             .
 Conversely, it could be the default landing page e.g. --status-path "/" .
 Default status page path is "/status".
-      --status-code STATUS_CODE
+      --redirect-code REDIRECT_CODE
-                            Override default HTTP Status Code as an integer.
+                            Override default HTTP Redirect Status Code as an integer.
 Most often the desired override will be 307 (Temporary Redirect).
-Any HTTP Status Code could be passed but odd things might happen if a value like 500 was passed.
+Any HTTP Status Code could be used but odd things will happen if a value like 500 is returned.
 This Status Code is only returned when a loaded redirect entry is found and returned.
 Default Status Code is 308 (Permanent Redirect)
       --allow-remote-reload